WHAT IT´S ALL ABOUT

 But hang on a minute – isn’t the European Space Agency a bunch of astronauts and rocket scientists?
 What does ESA have to do with mobile app development?
 A lot!
 From space, our planet’s atmosphere, land, and water can be monitored for multiple application fields.
 This is where the Space App Camp comes in: It’s a chance to make the resulting information accessible to a broad audience and create value in the process!

 For the 8th time, ESA was inviting 24 developers to its ESRIN location in Frascati, Italy – including travel expenses and accommodation.
 The Space App Camp is a unique opportunity for app developers to meet with like-minded people, create mobile applications using satellite data, and gain insight into ESA’s work.

 The goal of the Space App Camp is to produce mobile apps using Earth observation data on smartphones.
 In doing so, it focuses on leveraging the possibilities offered by the European Earth observation programme Copernicus, which became operational with the launch of the first Sentinel Satellite in April 2014.

-Participants were be able to choose their preferred category and apply either alone or in teams of two, or four.
-All selected candidates will then be grouped into teams of four at the event.
+Participants were able to choose their preferred category and apply either alone or in teams of two, or four.
+All selected candidates were then grouped into teams of four at the event.